sahilrajput03/react-hot-reloader-love/README.md

 ## This project is capable to refresh components without a refresh.
 Yikes!!

-Also, see the folder "resource - hotreload things"
+*Also, read the readme.md in "resource - hotreload things" folder.